Income qualifications for no-cost home energy upgrades

-Eligibility for no-cost Full-Service Home Upgrades and Emergency Water Heater Replacement
+For Full-Service Home Upgrades and Emergency Water Heater Replacement programs

-- Property owner must be the legal owner of the residence and authorize installation of measures at residence.
-If property owner is an entity, the entity must provide proof of the signatory’s ability to bind the entity;
+- Property owner must be the legal owner of the residence.
+If property owner is an entity, entity must provide proof of the signatory’s ability to bind the entity.

 - Property owner must be an individual owner, public entity, or entity with two or fewer officers.
 Corporate and institutional owners are excluded.

-To qualify for the Program, the Property Owner’s or Tenant’s gross annual household income must be at or below 80% of the Area Median Income in Santa Clara County, as listed below.
-Income guidelines based on the California Department of Housing and Community Development’s 2024 State Income Limits for “Low-Income” households for each County as effective on May 9, 2024.
+Property owner’s or tenant’s gross annual household income must be at or below 80% of the Area Median Income in Santa Clara County, as listed below.
+Income guidelines are based on the California Department of Housing and Community Development’s State Income Limits.

 Instructions for counting household size and gross income:

-- The household size is the Tax filer plus all persons expected to be claimed as tax dependents on your federal tax form.
+- The household size is the Tax filer living in the residence plus all persons expected to be claimed as tax dependents on your federal tax form.

 - For the purposes of the Program, gross income includes both taxable and non-taxable income sources.
 This includes, but is not limited to the following: Wages, unemployment, workers’ compensation, Social Security, Supplemental Security Income, public assistance, veterans’ payments, survivor benefits, pension or retirement income, interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony, child support, assistance from outside the household, and other miscellaneous sources.